 That brings us to the vital role that communication plays.
-Research has shown that investors prefer to work with an advisor who has a deep understanding of their individual situation and what they are trying to achieve.
+Recent U.S. research1 has shown that investors prefer to work with an advisor who has a deep understanding of their individual situation and what they are trying to achieve.
 They also say that personalized and frequent contact would give them more confidence in their financial plan.
 The same study also found that investors are far more likely to refer an advisor to family and friends if they felt the advisor provided regular and valuable information.
 Communication is important for your client relationships, and for your opportunities for growing your business.

 The year 2020 changed everything.
 You, and probably most of your clients, made a number of major decisions about your family, health, careers or lifestyles during the pandemic.
 Some of us may have changed locations permanently, some of us may have had adult children return home, others may have had to move their aging parents into —or out of—a nursing home during the lockdowns.
 All of these kinds of decisions can have a major impact on a financial plan.

 We believe the value of an advisor is in the way they help their clients determine their priorities and then create a customized investment plan to help them meet those priorities.
 And when those priorities change—as many did due to the pandemic—the advisor can ask the right questions and help the investor adapt the plan to their new goals, preferences and circumstances.